KyleVaughn/UM2/docs/source/install.rst

     * PugiXML_ library for XML data

+Additional software is required for some features:

 .. admonition:: Optional
    :class: note

     * TBB_ for shared-memory parallelism in the C++ standard library

+      This is currently the primary method of parallelism in UM\ :sup:`2` \ .
+If you have to pick between TBB and OpenMP, we recommend TBB.

+    * OpenMP_ for additional shared-memory parallelism

     * Gmsh_ for mesh generation

       UM\ :sup:`2` \ uses Gmsh for CAD model mesh generation.
-Meshes can still be imported, exported, and manipulated without Gmsh, but Gmsh is required for mesh generation.
+Meshes can still be imported, exported, and manipulated without Gmsh, but Gmsh is required for most mesh generation.

+    * libpng_ for exporting PNG images

 .. _gcc: https://gcc.gnu.org/
 .. _clang: https://clang.llvm.org/